 As the customer fills out the application online there are a two big things that stick out to me as being different:

-- Notifications: there’s a part of the application where you can give them your phone number and opt for notifications on the progress of your application.
+- Notifications: There’s a part of the application where you can give them your phone number and opt for notifications on the progress of your application.
 Alternatively, if you don’t want text messages you can just log in and get the same information online.
 Either way, it’s great that you can track every part of the visa process.

-They offer services to apply for a China tourist visa, business visa, student visa, crew visa, work visa, official visa and non-business visa.
+In my case, they offered services to apply for a China tourist visa, business visa, student visa, crew visa, work visa, official visa and non-business visa.

-VisaHQ Customer Service
+Review of VisaHQ Customer Support

 For those who are still worried about sending your passport to some company you don’t know (I know I was), you’ll be interested to hear about their customer service.